sweet-spr18/feasta/phase1/system-features-draft.md

   * User clicks "No" and the message pop-up disappears.
 User lands back at the Navigation Menu.

 ### Functional Requirements
-> * REQ-8: The Navigation Menu has the "Log Out" option.
+> * REQ-8: The Navigation Menu has the following options: "Log Out", "Post an Event" (only visible to promoter's accounts).
 > * REQ-9: Before the user logs out, a message pop-up will ask the user to confirm their action "Are you sure you want to log out?"
 This pop-up has two clickable buttons "Yes" and "No"
 > * REQ-10: When user confirms their log out action, they are taken to the Sign Up/Log In screen.

-## Browse events by location
+## 4. Browse events by location
 ### Description and Priority
 From the Home page, the user selects a building on campus to see events taking place there.